Jesse-V/OnioNS-literature/README.md

 * [Direct link to the thesis PDF](https://github.com/Jesse-V/OnioNS-literature/raw/master/thesis/thesis.pdf)
 * [Direct link to PoPETS 2017.1 pre-print](https://github.com/Jesse-V/OnioNS-literature/raw/master/conference/conference.pdf)

-Due to extensive feedback from the peer-reviewers of CSS'15, NDSS'16, PoPETS'16, and Tor developers, the PoPETS paper differs significantly from the original thesis.
+Due to extensive feedback from the peer-reviewers of CSS'15, NDSS'16, PoPETS'16, PoPETS'17, and Tor developers, the paper differs significantly from the original thesis.
 The main ideas are still there, but many components such as the name registration protocol and the random number beacon went through many iterations.

 Compiling the LaTex sources:
 ======